UBCO-COSC-499-Summer-2023/project-3-a-automating-database-question-generation-automating-db-q-gen-marking-team-a/README.md

 3. As per the PrairieLearn Documentation.
 All question directories should have a `server.py` file. none of the AutoER questions have that.
 This creates confusion.

 # Linters
-This project makes use of two linters, ESLint for JavaScript and [todo] for Python.
+This project makes use of two linters, ESLint for JavaScript and pylint for Python.

 ## ESLint
 ESLint requires Node.js to be installed locally.
 To download Node.js, visit `https://nodejs.org/en`.
 ESLint can then be run either through the console (visit `https://eslint.org/docs/latest/` for more information) or the recommended route of installing it through Visual Studio Code.
 The linter automatically runs when used through Visual Studio Code.
 To adjust ESLinter's configuration, use the `.eslintrc.json` file and adjust the `"rules"` block.
 Visit `https://eslint.org/docs/latest/rules/` for a complete list of rules.

+## pylint
+pylint must be installed locally.
+It can be installed using `pip install pylint`. pylint can be run through either the console (visits `https://docs.pylint.org/index.html` for more information) or the recommended route of installing it through Visual Studio Code.
+The linter automatically runs when used through Visual Studio Code.
+To adjust pylint's configuration, use the `.pylintrc` file.
+Visit `https://docs.pylint.org/index.html` for more information about pylint configuration.